-The containers provide all application components with at least the Java Platform, Standard Edition, v8 (Java SE) APIs.
-Containers may provide newer versions of the Java SE platform, provided they meet all the Jakarta EE platform requirements.
-The Java SE platform includes the following enterprise technologies:
+The containers provide all application components with at least the Java Platform, Standard Edition, v11 (Java SE) APIs.
+Containers may provide newer versions of the Java SE platform, provided they meet all the Jakarta EE platform requirements as outlined below.